Air Algérie Flight 5017: Passengers and crew

 There were 110 passengers on the plane; of those, 52 were French citizens, at least 33 of whom were French military personnel serving in Africa including three senior intelligence officials.
 A senior Hezbollah leader who had been posing as a businessman in Senegal and Burkina Faso was also on board.
 Others came from Burkina Faso, Lebanon, Algeria, Spain, Canada, Germany and Luxembourg.
 An Air Algérie representative in Burkina Faso, Kara Terki, told a news conference that all passengers were in transit to Europe, the Middle East, or Canada.
 The number of persons holding multiple citizenship onboard was apparently high.
 The Lebanese embassy in Abidjan estimated the number of Lebanese citizens on the flight, some of whom had dual nationality, was at least 20.
-One Chilean had dual French nationality.
+One Chilean had French nationality.
 There was initial uncertainty about the exact number of French citizens and number of passengers on board.

 On 25 July, French President François Hollande stated that there were no survivors.
 All of the victims had been identified by 19 November, nearly 4 months after the accident.

-The crew members of Flight 5017 were Captain Agustín Comerón Mogio, First Officer Isabel Gost Caimari, and four flight attendants; all six were Spanish.
+The crew members of Flight 5017 were Captain Agustín Comerón Mogio (47), First Officer Isabel Gost Caimari (42), and four flight attendants; all six were Spanish.

-Captain Mogio had accumulated a total flying experience of 12,988 flying hours, including 8,689 as a captain, in which 10,007 flying hours were on the type.
+Captain Comerón had accumulated a total flying experience of 12,988 flying hours, including 8,689 as a captain, in which 10,007 flying hours were on the type.
 From 1989 to 1994, he became a co-pilot on a McDonnell Douglas MD-80 with Centennial.
 From 1997 to 2012, he became a co-pilot, and subsequently promoted to a captain on an MD-80 in Spanair.
 He finally joined Swiftair as a captain on an MD-80.
 He also had served for the UN mission in Africa based in Khartoum, Sudan.
 He had flown an aircraft to various places in Africa including to Ouagadougou.
 From the start of his operations with Air Algerie on 20 June 2014, Captain Mogio had carried out 45 flights and 100 flying hours.

-First Officer Isabel Gost Caimari had accumulated a total flying experience of 7,016 flying hours including 6,180 flying hours as a co-pilot on MD-80.
+First Officer Gost had accumulated a total flying experience of 7,016 flying hours including 6,180 flying hours as a co-pilot on MD-80.
 Since 20 June 2014, date of the start of operations with Air Algerie, First Officer Gost had carried out 43 flights and 93 flying hours.
 From 1995 to 1998, she became a dispatcher at Spanair; From 1998 to 2012, as a co-pilot on an MD-80 in Spanair, and on 1 June 2013 she joined Swiftair S.A. as a co-pilot on an MD-80.
 Between 1998 and 2012, as a co-pilot with Spanair, she had flown to various aerodromes in Africa, including the one at Ouagadougou.